DougRzz/CV/docs/index.md

 - Performed dynamic analysis and optimisation of powertrain components, subsystems, and full powertrain systems.
 - Built MATLAB‑based data visualisation tools for efficient, repeatable simulation processes.
-- Led the NVH Programme Attribute Team on an engine upgrade, liaising with suppliers and balancing NVH with other attributes.